shellandbull/gut-gut/README.md

 - Parse text into structured output within a reasonable timeframe
 - Be fast to download, or be rapidly available

 If I were to get past this, I would be able to gain access to one of the directories in your file system, extract text page by page and document by document, then systematically save a batch of partial records that an admin can later fill out manually if needed.
-The base prompt for text extraction is specialised for a German Teilungserklärung, but this can be turned into a parameter too
+The base prompt for text extraction is specialised for a German Teilungserklärung, but this could also be turned into a parameter.

 ## Getting Started